 The Cannabis Scene in Corrientes: Exploring the Role of Weed in Argentina’s Northeastern Province

 Corrientes, a province nestled in northeastern Argentina, is known for its lush landscapes, rich indigenous heritage, and vibrant cultural traditions.
-As the birthplace of chamamé music, renowned for its natural beauty, and a key agricultural hub, Corrientes stands out in many ways.
 However, in recent years, one more aspect of this province has begun to gain attention: its relationship with cannabis.
-The growing interest in marijuana and its legalization both on the medical front and, potentially, recreationally, is an issue that is slowly taking root in Corrientes.
+The growing interest in marijuana and its legalization both on the medical front and, potentially, recreationally, is an issue that is slowly taking root in Corrientes on weed in Corrientes.

 Cannabis in Argentina: A National Context

 Before examining the local situation in Corrientes, it’s essential to first understand the broader legal context of cannabis in Argentina.
 Like many countries in Latin America, Argentina has a complex relationship with cannabis.
 Historically, Argentina has followed a prohibitionist approach to drug use, with marijuana being classified as an illegal substance.
-However, this stance has been slowly shifting in recent years, culminating in the landmark decision to legalize medical cannabis in 2020.
+However, this stance has been slowly shifting in recent years, culminating in the landmark decision to legalize medical cannabis in 2020 on weed in Corrientes.

 Corrientes: A Province with Agricultural Potential